tanfwong/rfsoc_notes/_sources/ch4/loops.md

   - Because the inner loop is unrolled, pipelining the nested loops this way may significantly increase the amount of PL resources needed to implement the nested loops.
-  - Since Vitis HLS automatically pipeline loops, we will obtain the same synthesized RTL design even if the pipeline pragma in the code above is absent.
+  - Since Vitis HLS automatically pipelines loops, we will obtain the same synthesized RTL design even if the pipeline pragma in the code above is absent.